 #3: You’re Not Currently Hiring

 Just as a website is a great way to attract new clientele, it’s also a great way to expand your staff.
 Many prospective recruits will seek to learn more about you by searching for your online presence.
 If you work with a core group of people and you don’t really hire other hands, like at a small second-hand bookshop or a family-run business, then there is also less need for you to have a website.

 If you’ve got a corner on your particular market, with a high demand for what you offer and little to no competition, then this is another situation in which the immediate need for a website is greatly diminished.
 However, that’s a very special position to be in, and it’s really only held by a tiny minority of the world’s top businesses (all of which have websites anyway), and maybe the one grocery store in a small rural town.

 A website is an important asset that factors into your company’s valuation.
 Because of the high rate of conversions that it provides, it is a good way to prove that you have a low customer acquisition cost.
 All this matters a great deal if you’ve got an eye on selling your business and retiring, but if that’s not in the cards, then it’s less important.

 All in all, like we said in the beginning, situations in which a website becomes unnecessary are outliers, and for the vast majority of businesses, it’s absolutely non-negotiable.
 But you can judge for yourself based on the information above, and if you don’t fall into one of those rare exceptional categories, and you don’t have a professional website yet – you’d better get on it.
-Easy-to-use website builders like Wix and WordPress are a great place to start.
+Schedule a consultation with us to discuss getting started.